‘RHONY’ Star Luann de Lesseps Slams Ramona Singer As ‘Self-Centered’ And ‘Judgemental’

 “I think that sometimes she is not thinking about other people and you know, and she’s self-centered,” Luann told Us Weekly magazine on July 10.

-According to Luann, Ramona would admit to being self-centered herself and frequently says that it is all about her.
-That said, Luann doesn’t necessarily feel that Ramona should ignore the feelings of others and told the outlet that her co-star could use a “slap on the wrist” from time to time.
+According to Luann, Ramona would admit to being self-centered and has frequently said that it’s all about her.
+Luann said she doesn’t feel that Ramona should ignore the feelings of others and told the outlet that her co-star could use a “slap on the wrist” from time to time.

 Ramona “has become a much better character, in terms of learning from her faux pas,” Luann added.